diptangsu/awesome-starter-templates/CONTRIBUTING.md

 1. Fork this repository.
 2. Clone your forked repository
 3. Create a new branch with the name as follows - `<your-name>/<issue-number>/<your-changes>`.
+Or you can just add changes to the master branch of your fork.
 4. Add all the relevant code and tests.
 We encourage everyone to improve the readme as well! :)
 5. Push your code to your branch.
 6. Finally, open a PR against the `master` branch of this repository.

 Please also remember to update the `.gitignore` file when adding code for a new project when necesary.
+Or just have a `.gitignore` file in the project dir.

+Also, make sure you update the main README file to add your project.

 If you want an example, have a look at the [flask hello world app](/Python/Flask/hello-world-app/README.md).